Chinese ride-sharing giant Didi picks Australia for first Western foray

-SYDNEY (Reuters) - Didi Chuxing Technology Co Ltd, the Chinese ride-sharing company which bought the mainland operations of Uber Technologies Inc [UBER.UL], said it will begin offering its service this month in Australia, its first foray in a Western country.
+SYDNEY, June 15 (Reuters) - Didi Chuxing Technology Co Ltd, the Chinese ride-sharing company which bought the mainland operations of Uber Technologies Inc, said it will begin offering its service this month in Australia, its first foray in a Western country.

 The scheduled June 25 launch in Australia’s second biggest city Melbourne sets Didi up for a showdown with the U.S. rival it bought out in China in exchange for a stake.
 Didi started expanding outside Asia in Mexico earlier this year, and has said globalisation is a core strategy.